We were very excited to see Newcastle upon Tyne featured in Wired Magazine‘s ‘Startup Cities’ series this month (March / April 2018 issue)!

-This is an important milestone for the North East tech/digital community as getting positive media coverage in such an influential national publication isn’t easy but can make a positive impact in terms of talent attraction and retention and inward investment, not to mention help inspire and boost the morale of Newcastle-based businesses.
+This is an important milestone for the North East startup community as getting positive media coverage in such an influential national publication (circulation of 53,000 people) isn’t easy but can make a positive impact in terms of talent attraction and retention and inward investment, not to mention help inspire and boost the morale of Newcastle-based businesses.

-If you can’t get hold of a copy of the magazine, here’s what the article said:
+If you can’t get hold of a copy of the magazine, you can read it on the Wired website or in our version below:

 The North Eastern city’s long history of innovation makes it a popular location for startups.